Download the print version (version 4.0)

 Privacy Safeguard 13 applies instead of APP 13 where a consumer has requested that a data holder correct their CDR data, and the data holder was earlier required or authorised to disclose it under the CDR Rules.

-APP 13 will continue to apply to CDR data that is personal information in all other circumstances.
+APP 13 continues to apply to CDR data that is personal information in all other circumstances.
 This includes where:

 Privacy Safeguard 13 does not apply to designated gateways.